starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 ### Clone the Repo using the SSH Key

-Run the following command to add the SSH Private Key to your **ssh-agent** so that Git can use it to authenticate to GitHub.
+From a bash prompt, run the following command to add the SSH Private Key to your **ssh-agent** so Git can use it to authenticate to GitHub.

 ```bash
 eval $(ssh-agent -s) ; ssh-add ~/.ssh/my-github-ssh-key
 ```

-result
+You should see the **ssh-agent** running as a process with the SSH Private Key added.

 ```console
 Agent pid 2777